Artificial

 probably fair to say that computer level speech understanding consumes

 well over 0.01% of the human brain volume.
-Thus a computer
+This crude

 that